rafimrfdn/dwm-freebsd/README.md

 - Pertag              // use this to make different tag mode for every tag.
 Ex: [1] set to Floating, but in [2] can set to Monocle
 - Alwayscenter        // make floating window always in center of the screen

+Update some addition patches :
+- Hide Vacant Tags    // To show only active number of tags on the bar

+One directory specially add :
+- Bar Height          // To set manual height of bar

 Keybinds
 --------